 Therefore stable electricity supply could be considered to reduce pressures on fuewood demand.

-Promotion of electricity-saving cookers and LPG cookers

 Most households in Thanh Hoa and Nghe An where the VFD program takes place, the energy demand is to serve basic living actitivies such as cooking and making income.
 Therefore it would be not viable to implement interventions to reduce residents’ energy demand.

 Although fuelwood is a renewable energy and consumption of electricity and LPG will create emissions, a suitable switch from fuelwood to electricity and LPG may help reducing fuelwood demand of HH thus helping natural forest regeneration process.
 Promotion of electricity-saving cookers and LPG cookers could also be considered as a solution to reduce fuelwood cooking dependence.